 Affine groups have abelian normal subgroups.
 They have the form where V is a finite vector space and H an irreducible linear group on V. They may or may not be synchronizing.
 Almost simple groups satisfy $T \le G \le \operatorname{Aut}(T)$ , where T is a non-abelian finite simple group.
 The action is not specified.
 They may or may not be synchronizing.
-Diagonal groups are more difficult to define, so I will postpone this.
-No diagonal group is known to be synchronizing (as far as I know).
+Diagonal groups are more difficult to define, so we'll approach them circumspectly.